mykelalvis/FT/Traveller/WORKING/Mongoose/Traders and Gunboats.md

 Designed and used by galactic entrepreneurs, the Animal-class safari ship is an atmospheric lander that takes high-paying passengers to frontier worlds to fi nd and hunt rare animals.
 The Animal-class is built with a pair of retractable anti-personnel turrets to discourage hostiles from approaching the ship while landed.
-Whether they are shooting from the attached hunting deck or from ports on the ship's ATV, safari- goers can be protected while hunting their quarry.
+Whether they are shooting from the attached hunting deck or from ports on the ship's ATV, safari-goers can be protected while hunting their quarry.
 The environment of the ship's cargo space can be modifi ed to a wide range of conditions, including salt water, extreme temperatures or unusual atmospheres so animals can be captured for sale to zoos or private collectors.

 Normal crew is a pilot, navigator, engineer and a gunner.
 The safari ship is a Technology Level 11 design.